amitsk00/gcp-sec-engg/docs/gcp_ways.md

 ### DLP

+#### InfoTypes

+* Pre Defined - many options are available
+* Custom - can be created based on need - like, custom internal mail ID , and then `likelihood` can be attached to each
+    * small/regular custom dict
+        * use when list is static
+        * count can be in thousands
+        * e.g. Room Names
+    * large/stored custom dict
+        * when the list is present in bucket or BQ
+        * count can be in millions
+        * list of phrases is stored in BQ table or bucket file, and then DLP converts that into a dict file (not editable by users)

+    * RegEx

+* these types can be of INCLUDE or EXCLUDE category
+    * Exclude can be used to reduce the outcome Hotword - can be used to increase the likelihood
+* These can be RegEx , digits with precision, math checksum or prefixes
+* `Likelihood` is returns by API to confirm the same as name suggests

 #### Inspection

 * Inspection jobs -  You can inspect a BigQuery table, a Cloud Storage bucket or folder, and a Datastore kind
 * content.inspect -  method of the DLP API lets you send data directly to the DLP API for inspection
 * hybrid job - lets you scan payloads of data sent from any source, and then store the inspection findings in Google Cloud

 #### De-Identify

 * Create a de-identified copy of Cloud Storage data using an inspection job
 * content.deidentify - request to the DLP API